-(iii) Online portal services

-The Group enters into contracts with customers to serve advertisements in its portal and the Group is paid on the basis of impressions, click-throughs or leads and in each case the revenue is recognised based on actual impressions/click-throughs/leads delivered.
-Revenue from advertisements displayed on portals is recognised ratably over the period of contract
+(b) Online portal services: The Group enters into contracts with customers to serve advertisements in its portal and the Group is paid on the basis of impressions, click-throughs or leads and in each case the revenue is recognized based on actual impressions/click-throughs/leads delivered.
+Revenue from advertisements displayed on portals is recognized ratably over the period of contract

 In the case of electronic commerce transactions, there are no performance obligations or minimum guarantees.
-The Group acts in the capacity of an agent rather than as the principal for these transactions, and the revenue recognised on a net basis is the amount of the commission earned by the Group.
+The Group acts in the capacity of an agent rather than as the principal for these transactions, and the revenue recognized on a net basis is the amount of the commission earned by the Group.

-In the case of value-added services that are rendered using Sify's mobile telephone short code 54545, revenue is recognised upon delivery of the content/ring tones to the end subscriber and confirmation by the mobile phone service provider.
+In the case of value-added services that are rendered using Sify's mobile telephone short code 54545, revenue is recognized upon delivery of the content/ring tones to the end subscriber and confirmation by the mobile phone service provider.

-(iv) Other services
+(iii) Software services

 The Group provides e-learning software development services to facilitate web-based learning in various organizations.
-These customized services vary in size from customer to customer and relate to computer based and web based training in accordance with the customer specification.
+The contracts executed by the Company are not similar i.e. the efforts required to execute these contracts at each stage of development process differ from customer to customer and the contract is executed based on specific requirements regarding content/information of the customer.
+Thus the e-learning packages are specifically designed for the customer and accordingly, are accounted for as customized programmes.
 These services include information presentation, structured content delivery, content digitization and simulation based training.
 These services are generally provided on a fixed price basis.
-Revenue under such contracts is recognised when the outcome of the transaction can be estimated reliably by reference to the stage of completion of transaction at the reporting date.
+Revenue under such contracts is recognized when the outcome of the transaction can be estimated reliably by reference to the stage of completion of transaction at the reporting date.
 The stage of completion being determined based on the actual time spent to the total estimated time.
+The revenue from Application Services such as online assessment, document management services, web development, mailing solutions and supply chain software are recognized over the period of the contract.

-(v) Deferred income
+(iv) Deferred income